 Ellen Verhoef

 I am a postdoctoral researcher in the Population Genetics of Human Communication research group, where I study the genetic architecture underlying early language development.
-I am also interested in its links with other traits, such as motor skills, later-life cognitive, language and literacy skills, as well as neurodevelopmental disorders.
+I am also interested in its links with other early-life traits, as well as later-life cognitive, language and literacy skills, and neurodevelopmental conditions.
+In my research, I exploit several statistical genetic tools on data from, primarily, population-based cohorts to unravel the genetic architecture of language acquisition.

 Share this page